firepress-org/themes-content/112_readiness/content_copywriting/focusing-on-pictures.md

 - Lesson #1
 - Clickable image

-Another way to do it could be to use a "tag".
-In some case I would use both so there is to ways to see your albums.
+Another way to do it could be to use a tag like *Album* or *Travel*.
+In some case I would use both so there is two ways to search your albums.
+See how Pascal [use this concept](http://blog.pascalandy.com/trouver-par-tags/) on his personal blog.

 ---